Helping your turf during dry and hot weather

 The lack of significant rainfall across many areas of Michigan combined with high temperatures has resulted in turfgrass stress.
 Lawns that were soaking wet throughout much of April and early May have now turned brown.
 Many homeowners choose not to irrigate their lawn and, once the lawn starts to turn brown and rainfall doesn’t return, the concern and questions arise as to whether or not the lawn might die.

-Here are some other helpful tips for managing turf during hot and dry weather.
+Helpful tips for managing turf during hot and dry weather